Griffith Stadium: Other events

 Griffith Stadium was home to many events other than baseball and football.
 The All-American Girls Professional Baseball League played games there during the league's existence.
 Over 180 boxing matches were held at the ballpark, including fights by Joe Louis.
 On July 23, 1942, a "battle of music" was held at Griffith between musicians Louis Armstrong and Charlie Barnet.
 Some of the 18,000 fans in attendance began to dance on the field in front of the bandstand.
 Spectators who remained in their seats complained that they could not see.
 When the police attempted to control the situation by stopping the music, a riot broke out, with some minor injuries and several teenagers being hauled away by the police.

 Scrap metal salvage rallies were held at least once at the stadium during World War II, where people would bring scrap metal to the ballpark to be melted and made into steel for new weapons.
 Griffith was also the home to public school events, church revivals, public meetings, and annual ROTC drill competitions.
 Billy Graham held a crusade at Griffith in 1960, preaching from a platform erected near second base.
 Two choir stands, each accommodating 500 singers, were set up along the foul lines.
-Gospel's first superstar, Sister Rosetta Tharpe, was married in Griffith Stadium in 1951 - in what was a legally binding PR stunt - in front of some 20,000 paying guests.
+Gospel's first superstar, Sister Rosetta Tharpe, was married in Griffith Stadium in 1951 – in what was a legally binding PR stunt – in front of some 20,000 paying guests.

+The 1958 musical film Damn Yankees was set at Griffith Stadium, with a number of establishing shots showing the old ballpark.
+Details specific to the film were mostly filmed at Los Angeles' Wrigley Field.